 This sounds a bit odd but it’s a super fast method to solve our unique items per group question.
-Mike got the idea from Bill Szysz video (in Polish).
+Mike got the idea from Bill Szysz video .

 GET & TRANSFORM?

 Get & Transform is an amazing data tool!
-It is a built-in feature in Excel 2016 (available as add-in in Excel 2010 and 2013) that allows you to re-arrange your data.
+It is a built-in feature in Excel 2016 (add-in in Excel 2010 and 2013) that allows you to re-arrange your data.
 Watch Mike’s video to see how easy it is to solve the unique items per group question.

 What About FORMULA Solutions?

-If your data changes a Pivot Table solution requires a data refresh where as formulas do not!
-Yes, this is an advantage but formula based solutions are much more complex.
-Think of formula solutions as ‘cooking from scratch’ while Pivots are like packaged quick meals that require minimal preparation.
+If your data changes a Pivot Table solution requires a data refresh but formulas do not!
+This is an advantage but formula based solutions are more complex.
+Think of formula solutions as ‘cooking from scratch’ while Pivots are like packaged quick meals with little prep.

 Watch my entire YouTube video or only the method that you’re interested in below.